myriadrf/LimeSuite/docs/setup/documentation.rst

 To set up the environment, run these commands:

 .. note::
-    It is recommended to run them in the `docs` folder.
+    One should run these commands in the `docs` folder.

 .. code-block:: bash